 All too often, there are points left on the table due to an incorrect lead on the fourth trick.
 Many teams, satisfied with making their point, give little thought to the possibility of making a second point.

 On page 1 we showed how the wrong lead on fourth trick can cost a team valuable points.
 In the example below we show how choosing the correct lead to gain that extra point could make the difference between a win and an 'almost win'.

 Here the dealer is in the East seat.
 They have dealt and have turned-up the queen of hearts.
 Both South seat and West pass.
 North has a strong hand and orders the dealer(E) to pick up the queen.
 The dealer discards the king of diamonds.

 The maker's partner in South correctly leads the 10 of hearts.
 A non-trump lead by South would tell the partner he was void in trump.
 West plays the left, the maker(N) uses his right and East plays the queen that they picked up.
 The bidding team has their first trick.
-4 trump have now been played.
+Four trump have been played.

-The bidder's partner makes use of his king of trump.
-The bidder holds the ace of trump for the last trick, and the team starts the game off with a 2 point lead.
+The bidder's partner(S) makes good use of the king of trump.
+The bidder holds the ace of trump for the last trick, and the team starts the game off with a 2-point lead.

 A trump lead on forth would surely have cost the bidding team a point and maybe the game.

 Join our world wide community of euchre enthusiasts.
 We have a new area where you can get to know each other, ask questions, post event listings and more.